 Click HERE to view homes Clark designed in Winnetka.

 Edwin H. Clark was born in Chicago, IL in 1878.
 After recovering from a severe case of lead poisoning, Clark began working as an architect and established a partnership with William Otis in 1908 (which lasted until 1920).
-In 1910, Clark and his family moved to Winnetka, where he lived for the next 43 years at 909 Mount Pleasant and later 251 White Oak Lane.
+In 1910, Clark and his family moved to Winnetka, where he lived at 596 Oak, 909 Mount Pleasant, and later 251 White Oak Lane.
 While Clark primarily designed single-family homes on the North Shore, he is perhaps best-known for some of his public buildings, including the Chicago Zoological Park, the Brookfield Zoo, the Hinsdale Memorial Building, and the Winnetka Village Hall, a Local Designated Landmark.

 Click HERE to view more Walter Burley Griffin homes and a site plan in Winnetka.

 Walter Burley Griffin

 Walter Burley Griffin was born in Maywood, IL in 1876.
 An admirer of famed Chicago architect Louis Sullivan, Griffin was inspired to work as an architect himself and received his architect’s license in 1901.
 Griffin worked at Frank Lloyd Wright’s famous Oak Park studio, where he became a practitioner of the uniquely American Prairie School architectural style.
 Years after resigning from Wright’s firm in 1906, Griffin married another architect from Wright’s studio, Winnetkan Marion Mahony Griffin, in 1911, whom he worked in partnership with until his death in 1937.
 While Griffin is perhaps best known for designing much of Canberra, the capital city of Australia, with Marion, he also designed many historic buildings in Winnetka and across the U.S.

 Click HERE to view more of Aitken’s designs in Winnetka.